-You have probably heard about a new version of the Nintendo Switch that's coming to store shelves soon, and we don't mean the handheld-only Switch Lite that's launching in September.
-Over the summer Nintendo is rolling out an update to the standard Switch model with some changes under the hood which make it the one to look out for if you're about to buy a Nintendo Switch.
+You have probably heard about a new version of the Nintendo Switch that's on store shelves now, and we don't mean the handheld-only Switch Lite that launched in September.
+Over the summer Nintendo rolled out an update to the standard Switch model with some changes under the hood which make it the one to look out for if you're about to buy a Nintendo Switch this holiday season.

 But how do you know if you're getting the new Switch or the old version?
 And what are the differences anyway?
 As stores clear out old inventory the two models will likely be sitting side by side for a while, but this guide is here to help you make sure you get the newer version with its significant benefits.
 Read on to find where to get your hands on it, discover the differences and how to spot the new improved Nintendo Switch on shop shelves.

 Where can I buy the improved Nintendo Switch online?